Water Clock in Villa Borghese § Rome §

-The Pincio clock was designed in 1867 by Giovanni Battista Embriaco, a Dominican friar passionate about watches and engineering.
+The Water clock in Villa Borghese was designed in 1867 by Giovanni Battista Embriaco, a Dominican friar passionate about watches and engineering.

 In the same year, Padre Embriaco sent a prototype of his Water Clock to the Universal Exposition in Paris where, for fear of breaking it and technical difficulties, it was not even removed from the boxes in which it was packed (Source: Destinazioneterra).

 Romans and tourists could only admire this marvel starting from 1873.

 The work, with its dials that recalled the cross-section of a tree and the shaped hands in plant forms, was inserted with harmony in the context natural beauty of Villa Borghese.